markhorsell/weather/README.md

-#very basic frontend for receiving data from openweathermap via azure function
+# very basic frontend for receiving data from openweathermap via azure function
+# remeber to run "deploy": "gh-pages -d build" if deploying to gh-pages

 # Getting Started with Create React App